kingluddite/web-dev-notes/full-stack/graphql/032n-andrew-meade-graphql/02-real-world-apps/06-auth-with-graphql/02-adding-prisma-into-graphql-queries.md

 ## Why do this?
 * We don't want users to be able to directly interact with the GraphQL API because then they could use CRUD on our Database
-    - They could sabatage all our user data if they wanted
+    - They could sabotage all our user data if they wanted

 ## Node.js as the middleman
 * We'll place Node.js in the middle (aka as the middleman)